ohallstrom/data-story/index.md

 ![alt text](./assets/img/Grid-01.png)

 As seen from the figures above, it seems that some cells embed significant differences in their distribution.
 These cells exhibit a high score value either in terms of median or in terms of maximum observed p-value.
 Large differences are observed from both the median and maximum grid.
-For instance in [Occupation,Pronoun_per_word], [Gender,Self_Ratio], [Gender,Union_Ratio] … We might be discovering something huge in terms of socio-cultural and language research -- An ADAventurer’s dream coming true.
+For instance in [Occupation, Pronoun_per_word], [Gender, Self_Ratio], [Gender, Union_Ratio] … We might be discovering something huge in terms of socio-cultural and language research -- An ADAventurer’s dream coming true.
 But wait a second, why is the median score so low?
 Does it mean that only specific pairs within a speaker attribute are different?

-We can now look more closely at the most significant and least significant differences by plotting their distributions.
-We provide you with the top 4 pairs of distributions with the most significant difference, as well as the top 2 pairs of distributions with the least significant difference.
-Specific feature/attribute distribution can be found [here](https://github.com/epfl-ada/ada-2021-project-r-o-c-k/blob/main/feature_exploration.ipynb).
+We looked more closely at the most significant and least significant differences by plotting their distributions.
+Here are the top 4 pairs of distributions with the most significant difference, as well as the top 2 pairs of distributions with the least significant difference.
+Specific feature/attribute distributions can be found [here](https://github.com/epfl-ada/ada-2021-project-r-o-c-k/blob/main/feature_exploration.ipynb).
 ## TODO: Don't we need to add the plots such as self_ratio for artists and politicians in the notebook above

-## TODO: Title below implies that a pair can be stat. significant.
-Isn't it the difference that is significant?
-## Distribution of statistically significant pairs
+### Distributions with most significant differences
 Significant differences can be seen between various lexical features and date of birth and occupation, shown below.
 The following can be said: First, speakers born in the 90s seem to use more pronouns than those from the 50s.
 Second, differences are observed between Politicians and other occupations such as Arts and Sports.
 Politicians speak more about “us” as a group than artists.
-And for the ones who only mention themselves in the quotes, it is more likely that they are an artist than a politician -- Well, that’s obvious and quite intuitive!
+And for the ones who only mention themselves in the quotes, it is more likely that they are an artist than a politician -- Well, that is obvious and quite intuitive!
 Can we get to the juicy part?

 ![alt text](./assets/img/Significant_dist_01.png)
 <br/><br/>